What are worship services at Proclamation?

 - Please wear your mask if you are in a mask-mandatory row.

 - Please put your mask on before approaching and talking with a person who is already wearing their mask.
 Assume that will make them feel more comfortable.

 During our first phase of gathering together again, our worship service will be slightly modified.
 Our order of service will include the following components:

 - Congregational Singing (3 songs)

 *We will take the Lord's Supper once a month.
 To keep it as safe as possible, masks and gloves will be used during the preparation of the elements, the elements will remain covered during the service, and everyone will wear masks while the individual cups are distributed.

 What is the plan for children?

-All children ages 6 and above are encouraged to join us for worship.
+All children ages 6 and above must remain with their parents for the duration of the service.
 This is an excellent opportunity to train your child on how to sit quietly and attentively during a corporate worship service.
 We completely understand that this training is an ongoing process.
 We are also happy to provide the following resources, along with crayons:

 - Children's Service Bulletin